Smana/cloud-native-ref/README.md

 The Harbor installation follows best practices for high availability.
 It leverages recent Crossplane features such as `Composition functions`:

 - External RDS database
-- Redis cluster using the Bitnami Helm chart
+- Valkey cluster using the Bitnami Helm chart
 - Storing artifacts in S3

 🏷️ Related blog post: [Going Further with Crossplane: Compositions and Functions](https://blog.ogenki.io/post/crossplane_composition_functions/)